-Texas, part 4 of 7: Video with Cancer Survivor Shelly in San Antonio
+Texas Tour, part 4: Video with Cancer Survivor Shelly in San Antonio

 Kristin and I got up early and went for a long run on the River Walk.
 I said to her, “Why don’t we live here?”
 I always say that, when we discover stuff like how there are bike trails all around Denver, or it’s warm all winter in Mesa, or there’s a health-food store on every other corner in California.

 Then when we were packing up after our class at a beautiful church out in the woods, we got in the car and it was full of…..mosquitoes!
 Ahhhh.
 THAT’S why we don’t live here.
 We slapped ourselves silly on the drive to Houston and escaped with, oh, only a dozen mosquito bites apiece or so?